How to become

 Work

-You could work as an agricultural engineering technician and train on the job to qualify as an engineer.
+You could work as an agricultural engineering technician and train on the job to become a qualified engineer.

 More Information